hce/wallbox/README.md

 # wallbox

-Wallbox load management.
+## Important note

+This code is CURRENTLY UNTESTED.
+The EV charger will be installed in roughly half a month, at which point I'll have the chance to test it in pracitce.
+ABSOLUTELY use at your own risk!

+## What is it?

+EV vehicle charging management.
 Charge your car with the surplus energy of your PV system.
 Read out and log the parameters of your energy meter.
 Monitor your residual current monitor system.
 I'm developing this for my own purposes.
 The name is a bit of a misnomer, as only one component is concerned with the wallbox.

 This tool has multiple subcommands.
 They are: